tchristensen77/Resources/README.md

 ## Visualizations :bar_chart:

-[Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) Online version is free, physical copy needs to be bought.
+[Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) This book is a guide for creating professional and effective visualizations.
+Online version is free, physical copy needs to be bought.

 :star: [Storytelling With Data](https://www.storytellingwithdata.com/books) Storytelling with Data is highly recommended by multiple people.
 Teachs you the fundamentals of visualization and how to commmunicate you findings.

-# Practice :pencil:
+# :pencil: Practice
 I've included a bunch of great resources and learning tools but if you don't want to get stuck in tutorial hell, you need to practice!
 Here are some helpful resources or websites to help you practice what you have learned.